No Champion, no deal – It´s not quite that simple

 The champion, a human being

-From a competitive strategy perspective, the champion is the person who has authority and assertiveness on the decision-maker side and favors you and your offer.
-A champion
+From a competitive strategy perspective, the champion is the person on the customer side who has authority and assertiveness and favors your offer.

 • prevails over internal opponents,